 “After only a few classes, kids would be able to build a game like Plants vs. Zombies,” said Li.
 The proof is in Codemao’s Github-like community.
 In just four years, kids have uploaded over 10m works to the platform in many categories, including action and shooting games, art and stories.

-For more serious coders, Kitten also offers lessons in Python,
+For more serious coders, Kitten also offers lessons in Python, a high-level, general-purpose programming language, and the option for Kitten to be translated into Python.

 Tailwind and B2B+B2C model